-The Keevil Folk Night has been an annual event for over ten years – usually (but not always!) – held in the village hall in March, it has become one of the most successful events in the village calendar, and attracts some of the finest folk acts both locally and nationally.
+The Keevil Folk Night has been an annual event for nearly fifteen years – usually (but not always!) – held in the village hall in March, it has become one of the most successful events in the village calendar, and attracts some of the finest folk acts both locally and nationally.
 All enquiries to Rachel & Tony (07434 758992) or Norman (870417)

 We are pleased to announce the line-up for the next folk night…